 - Bus stops are ‘Request Stops’ therefore you should check the bus approaching has the correct route and destination displayed, clearly signal the driver as the bus approaches to let them know you wish to board – If you are in doubt ask the driver who will only be too pleased to help

-- Passengers may only board/alight at recognised bus stops or places considered safe by the drivers with exception to Hails and Ride sections of route
+- Passengers may only board/alight at recognised bus stops or places considered safe by the drivers with exception to Hails and Ride sections of the route

-- Hail and ride sections of route – Passengers should stand in a safe place away from parked cars to ensure the bus can pull up as close to the pavement as possible
+- Hail and ride sections of the route – Passengers should stand in a safe place away from parked cars to ensure the bus can pull up as close to the pavement as possible

 - When you wish to get off the bus, please ring the bell once to let the driver know you wish to alight and ensure you give the driver sufficient time to slow down properly